patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 * The definitions associated with the library (.H.S), contains constants and macro needed to use the libraries.
 This file must be included (USE) before the .S inclusion of the library.
 * The library entry points (.E.S) for the linker.
 Need to be include to use the library if you use the linker.
 A librarie is configured by setting macro variables after .H.S inclusion and before including the .S file.
+## Files in LIBCFG
+This files are used only is the link must be used

 # build process
 To build the driver and setup tools you need a copy of Merlin if possible installed on a hard drive.